yig/graphics101-imageprocessing/README.md

 filters.
 The only ones you will encounter are `heart.png` and `direction.png`.
 You should use `filter.mirrored( true, true )` instead of `filter` to get the correct results.

+* You can compare your output in a few ways:

+    * Open both images in a viewer which lets you flip back and forth in-place with, for example, the right and left arrow keys.
+You could, for example, open them in browser tabs and switch tabs back-and-forth.
+Rapidly switching back and forth in-place is a good technique to visually understand the differences.

+    * With the built-in function `difference()`, accessible from the command line via:

+            ./imageprocessing difference input_image1.png input_image2.png image_out.png

+    * With the Python script provided in the `examples` directory:

+            python imgdiff.py input_image1.png input_image2.png image_out.png

+    * Do not use a program which returns true or false based on whether all the bits match.
+Slightly different implementations can round to slightly different answers, which is fine.
+Our spec is not bit-exact (and arguably should not be).

 Qt functions you need for this assignment
 -----------------------------------------